 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 11.44% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Peoria telecommute to their jobs.
+Overall, about 14.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Peoria is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.07% of adults in Peoria have a bachelor's degree or even advanced degree.
+The education level of Peoria citizens is very high relative to the national average among all cities (21.84%): 34.85% of adults in Peoria have a bachelor's degree or even advanced degree.

 The most common language spoken in Peoria is English.
 Other important languages spoken here include Spanish and Langs. of India.